nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <md>**Examples:**</md>

-1. `github n/Harry` launches the github account of Harry on the browser
+1. `github n/Harry` launches the github account of Harry on the browser.
 2. The command text field box is now empty.
-3. Pressing <kbd>↑</kbd> will retrieve the last input command which will populate the command text field box with `github n/Harry`
+3. Pressing <kbd>↑</kbd> will retrieve the last input command which will populate the command text field box with `github n/Harry`.
 4. Continuously pressing <kbd>↑</kbd> will scroll through all commands that have been previously input.
 5. Pressing <kbd>↓</kbd> will scroll down to the more recent commands that was last input.
   </box>